Clarence Thomas and Section 230: Why the justice's musings matter

 "If the analogy between common carriers and digital platforms is correct, then an answer may arise for dissatisfied platform users who would appreciate not being blocked: laws that restrict the platform's right to exclude," Thomas said in his opinion.

-The short opinion could have big implications for the brewing scrutiny of a decades-old law that shields companies such as Facebook and Twitter from lawsuits over content users post on their platforms.
-Lawmakers from both the Democratic and Republican sides of the aisle are calling for reforms to Section 230, a provision in the Communications Decency Act that gives legal protections to social media companies.
+The short opinion could have big implications for the brewing scrutiny of a 25-year-old law that shields companies such as Facebook and Twitter from lawsuits over content users post on their platforms.
+Lawmakers from both the Democratic and Republican sides of the aisle are calling for reforms to Section 230, a provision in the Communications Decency Act of 1996 that gives legal protections to social media companies.

 Calls for reform have taken on new urgency as social media sites battle a flood of troubling content, including disinformation about the coronavirus vaccines, the outcome of the US presidential election and the deadly attack on the US Capitol.
 But exactly how to institute reforms is something politicians on opposite sides of the political spectrum don't agree on.

 Democrats argue that Section 230 prevents social media companies from doing more to moderate their platforms, such as taking down or limiting hate speech and disinformation about COVID-19.
-Republicans take the opposite view.
+Republicans take a different view.
 They want the law repealed because of their perception that the Silicon Valley powerhouses are biased against the right and work to censor conservatives, like Trump, while giving liberal politicians a pass.

 Thomas, who's long expressed originalist views about the First Amendment, echoed conservatives' concerns over censorship.
 His comments from the highest court in the US could amplify these complaints and help them gain traction in Congress.